aksg87/adpkd-segmentation-pytorch/README.md

 ## Acknowledgement

-Model archiecture utilized from [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch) by Pavel Yakubovskiy.
+Model architecture utilized from [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch) by Pavel Yakubovskiy.

 ## **Linters and Formatters**
 Please apply these prior to any PRs to this repository.